gcaeirodias/MitoConsensus/README.md

 MitoConsensus outputs a series of BAM, FASTQ and FASTA files for each individual and a combined FASTA file including all sequences from all individuals that can be used for alignment and further filtering.
 Further validation of variable positions, particularly low frequency variants, is strongly recomended.

 ## Citation
-Please cite the article where this script was first published: Osborne MJ, Caeiro-Dias G, Turner T (2024).
+Please cite the article where this script was first published: Osborne MJ, Caeiro-Dias G, Turner TF (2024).
 Mitogenomics of a declining species with boom-bust population dynamics.
-Submitted for publication.
+In review.